jstrutz/mysensors-influxdb/README.md

 - INFLUXDB_HOST
 - INFLUXDB_PORT
 - INFLUXDB_DATABASE
+- SERIAL_PORT *the usb serial port device for your mysensors gateway.
+Mine is `/dev/ttyASM0`.
+Make sure you have the right permissions on it.*

 I'm using [dokku](https://github.com/progrium/dokku) to run this on my local LAN, for home automation purposes.